MoisesBreno770/clips-angular/README.md

 # Clips

 Clips is an online platform where users can register and upload videos within it.
-It was developed using angular as frontend and firebase as backend.
+It was developed using Angular as frontend and Firebase as backend.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.